Edoardo-V/edoardo-v.github.io/curriculum.markdown

 ### Bio

-I am Vice President at Intesa Sanpaolo in the XVA Management desk.
-I obtained a Ph.D. in Reinforcement Learning for algorithmic trading from Politecnico di Milano in 2022.
+I am Vice President at Intesa Sanpaolo in the CVA Management and A.I.
+Investments desk, focusing on starting-up an algorithmic trading team with a specializing in machine learning algorithms (deep learning and reinforcement learning).
+Previsouly I gained experience as an XVA trader in the XVA Management desk of Intesa Sanpaolo.
+From an academic perspective: I obtained a Ph.D. in Reinforcement Learning for algorithmic trading from Politecnico di Milano in 2022.
 In 2018 I obtained an Executive Master in Finance from SDA Bocconi and I graduated in 2016 with a Master Degree in Mathematics from Imperial College London obtaining a First.

 ### Curriculum